How to be friends with someone in a direct sales or network marketing business

 Be professional and treat your business like a business, act like you are the CEO of Me that you are!
 Show your friends and family that this isn’t just some hobby or silly side project, it’s a part time or full time career for you that is deserving of being respected just like any other job or career would be.

 If your friends and family can’t get on board with your business, if they are not supportive, if they get ugly with you about any of it, understand that is their own opinion and it doesn’t devalue you, your business or your goals.
 (More tips on Getting Your Friends & Family on Board for your New Direct Sales Business can be found here.)
 Bless & release and just keep moving forward towards your dreams and being the best you can be.

-Join supportive communities of other direct sellers like my Success Club and continue to work on your own personal development and confidence.
+Join supportive communities of other direct sellers like my Success Programs and continue to work on your own personal development and confidence.

 Bottom line is this, we can all still be friends and support each other even if we have different interests, goals, careers and lifestyles as long as we communicate and treat each other with respect and kindness.
 That’s what friendship is all about.